Midsize Car

 2025 Honda Accord Hybrid

-The Honda Accord Hybrid does an excellent job adding hybrid efficiency to the Accord nameplate’s sterling reputation.
-It retains the generous interior space, comfortable ride, and overall practicality of the Honda Accord while returning over 40 mph, regardless of which trim you choose.
+The Honda Accord Hybrid excels at adding hybrid efficiency to the Accord nameplate’s sterling reputation.
+It retains the generous interior space, comfortable ride, and overall practicality of the Honda Accord while returning a combined fuel economy of at least 44 mpg, regardless of which trim you choose.
+A refresh for 2026 brings black exterior accents to the Sport and Sport-L trims.
+The Hybrid is also available in EX-L and Touring trims.

 Honda Accord Hybrid Highlights